justphil/nephila-websocket-client/README.md

 [RFC 6455](http://tools.ietf.org/html/rfc6455 "RFC 6455 The WebSocket Protocol").
 It was especially built with mobile devices in mind (Android) and therefore causes a minimal memory footprint.
 Nephila does not use any NIO libraries like
-[Grizzly](http://grizzly.java.net/ "Java NIO and Web framework") or [Netty](https://netty.io/ "an asynchronous event-driven network application framework") (although they are pretty neat!), because one the hand it is hard to get these libraries up and running on Android and on the other hand their memory consumption is significantly higher than conventional IO's memory consumption.
+[Grizzly](http://grizzly.java.net/ "Java NIO and Web framework") or [Netty](https://netty.io/ "an asynchronous event-driven network application framework") (although they are pretty neat!), because on the hand it is hard to get these libraries up and running on Android and on the other hand their memory consumption is significantly higher than conventional IO's memory consumption.
 Of course it is also perfectly okay to use Nephila in a context outside of Android, if you are looking for a lightweight plain old Socket implementation instead of a NIO implementation.